 4. Be picky

 Rather than serving large portions of each food, choose your favourite dishes and serve up a smaller portion.
 This way you get to have the foods you really enjoy without the extra discomfort of indigestion, bloating or the particularly uncomfortable “food baby”.
-You may benefit from taking tyrosine, an amino acid that stimulates the reward system of the brain and is excellent for curbing cravings.

 5. Make a healthy dish

 Healthy doesn’t need to be boring, and there’s plenty of recipes that combine the best of both worlds, being delicious and healthy.
 Good options include a fruit platter, frittata, carrot and celery sticks with homemade dip or a healthy spin on devilled eggs.
 This way you can ensure that there’s something healthy for you to eat, and others who are watching their weight will appreciate the gesture.
 If you are making a dessert or cocktails, replace sugar with Nature Sweet, a delicious and natural sugar alternative that is very low calorie.